-There is no treatment for the hypopigmentation.
-Treatment consists of treating the symptoms.
-Cosmetics or clothing may be used to cover the hypopigmented spots if desired.
-Seizures, scoliosis, and other problems are treated as necessary.
+There is no treatment for the skin patches.
+Cosmetics or clothing may be used to cover the patches.
+Seizures, scoliosis, and other problems are treated as needed.

 What happens depends on the type and severity of symptoms that develop.
-In most cases, the skin pigment eventually returns to normal.
+In most cases, skin color eventually returns to normal.

 - Discomfort and walking problems due to scoliosis